-The Clifford I. Uyeda Peace and Humanitarian Award will be presented to Carole Hayashino, who was actively involved in the redress movement as a representative of JACL in the 1980s.
+The Clifford I. Uyeda Peace and Humanitarian Award will be presented to Carole Hayashino, who was one of the organizers of the first Day of Remembrance in 1979.
 More recently, as executive director of the Japanese Cultural Center of Hawaii, she was instrumental in the preservation of the Honouliuli Internment Camp site on Oahu.

 The emcee will be Mike Inouye of NBC Bay Area News.

 A reception will follow from 4 to 6 p.m. at the Japanese Cultural and Community Center of Northern California, 1840 Sutter St.